AJIT92/raybesiga.github.com/_posts/2017-06-10-bem-game-changer-css-naming-convention.md

 }
 ```

 And now we have our new button alongside the others.
+We managed to keep our CSS clean and legible while only adding an class to the HTML.
 I hope you enjoyed learning this as much as I did.